LC-ContentLib/LC-ContentLib.github.io/src/content/docs/contributing/interfaces-and-implementations.md

 ### **API Structure**

-*FLOWCHART GOES HERE*

-As illustrated in the figure above, ContentLib defines all its API logic in terms of interfaces, encompassing everything from in-game entities to in-game items.
+As explained in the [interfaces article](../../api/core-concepts/interfaces/), ContentLib defines all its API logic in terms of interfaces, encompassing everything from in-game entities to in-game items.
 The API project itself works exclusively with interfaces.

 This approach provides **two key advantages**: